Judica-Cordiglia brothers: Recordings

+AM I GOING TO CRASH?… YES…YES… I FEEL HOT!…

+I FEEL HOT!… I WILL REENTER!… I WILL REENTER…

+I AM LISTENING!… I FEEL HOT!…Notably, the cosmonaut doesn't use formal communication protocols, casting doubt on the authenticity of the recording.

 Skepticism over the recordings

 There have been inconsistencies in the recordings.
 For instance, audio transcripts reveal that none of the cosmonauts, who were supposed to be Soviet air force pilots, followed standard communication protocols, such as identifying themselves when speaking or using correct technical terminology.
 Likewise, some of the recordings contain disjointed sentences and grammatical errors, and the speaker has an accent that does not sound Russian.
 Given the secrecy surrounding the Soviet space program at the time, the US intelligence community considered the claims plausible, but subsequent mass declassification of Soviet documents provided no evidence for the existence of the Lost Cosmonauts.

 Legacy

 Fortean Times published an article on the brothers and their recordings of lost cosmonauts in March 2008.

 In 2011, the brothers' story was featured on the Science Channel TV show, Dark Matters: Twisted But True.

 In March 2020, Giovanni Battista was interviewed by Vice regarding the brothers' story on the Extremes podcast Season 2 Episode 25 titled "Mystery of the Lost Cosmonauts".
 It was also featured on a Vice article titled "These Brothers Were Eavesdropping on Space Transmissions When They Heard Cries for Help", as an accompaniment to the podcast episode.

 The 2024 Apple TV+ series Constellation includes recordings of a lost female cosmonaut as a major plot point, and recreates the brothers' alleged 1961 recording.